flash-oss/allserver/README.md

 Allserver({ procedures }).start();
 ```

-The above code starts a HTTP server on port `process.env.PORT` if no transport was specified.
+The above code starts an HTTP server on port `process.env.PORT` if no transport was specified.

 Here is the same server but more explicit: